-Rose drove her father’s old Plymouth across the state, moving northeast toward Joliet, toward the Stateville Correctional Center where her father lived.
-She stared at the highway, rolled out like a flat, gray carpet, and felt the ring heavy and foreign on her finger.
-The sky was overcast and low, drops of rain beaded along the windshield, the wipers moved slowly back and forth.
+Rose drove the rusted Plymouth across the state, the highway rolled out like a flat, gray carpet.
+She travelled northeast, moving toward Joliet, toward the Stateville Correctional Center where her father lived.
+She tapped the ring, heavy and foreign on her finger, against the wheel.
+Drops of rain beaded along the windshield, the wipers moving slowly back and forth.
 She felt herself harden—muscles tensing, jaw grinding—under the weight of her father’s enormous absence, that overwhelming silence of fourteen years in which she hadn’t heard from him except at Christmas when a card came with his name scratched at the bottom, except for one collect call that her mother refused to accept so all Rose heard on the extension was the tired voice of a woman telling her father that the charges were denied and then the soft click as the operator disconnected.

 Nearly four hours after she’d left Hayes Corners, as the Valiant motored along Route 53, Rose’s eyes followed the thick trees that dropped leaves onto the asphalt road, dotting the black tar with reds and yellows, oranges and browns.
 Closer to the penitentiary, she passed a few houses here and there, a gas station, a tire-repair shop.
 The grass was green, the ground swollen from the rain.
 In the gathering sunlight, Rose softened, her spine easing into the seat, her fingers no longer woven tightly around the steering wheel, as the image she had of prison—dirty and stark, barren and alone—became a more friendly, more hospitable place.
 As the car rolled down the long drive and stopped in the parking lot, she stared at the limestone walls the color of wet sand rising up against the light gray sky, at the guard turrets on each corner making it look like a castle from one of those books she’d read as a child, at the slow arc of gleaming razor wire spiraling away in a long wake of silver.